Ranbir5ingh/Assignment/README.md

 # MERN Stack User Authentication System

 ## Description
 This project is a User Authentication System built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It implements a JWT-based authentication system that allows users to sign up, log in, and access protected routes.
+It implements a JWT-based authentication system that allows users to register, log in, and access protected routes.
 The system includes features such as password hashing, error handling, and input validation.

 ## Assignment Overview
 ### MERN Stack Intern Assignment
 **Task**: Build a User Authentication System (Backend Focused)

 **Requirements**:
-- **User signup**: Implemented with email & password validation.
+- **User registeration**: Implemented with email & password validation.
 - **User login**: JWT token generation upon successful login.
 - **Protected routes**: Only logged-in users can access certain endpoints.
 - **Backend**: Built using Express.js + MongoDB.